-Check the safety conditions at the beaches on the Pacific coastline of Nicaragua as strong currents and undertows are prevalent.
-Lifeguards and warning signs may not be in place.
+Check the safety conditions at the beaches on the Pacific coastline of Nicaragua as strong currents and undertows occur.
+There may not be lifeguards or any warning signs.

 Adventure travel, including trekking in volcano or other remote areas should only be undertaken with an experienced local guide.
-Have sufficient provisions when preparing for any trip.
+Take sufficient provisions with you, including for contingencies.

 Traffic conditions are dangerous due to poor quality and narrow roads, lack of signage and local driving practices.
 Traffic accidents are a common cause of death and injury.
-You are three times more likely to be killed in a motor vehicle accident in Nicaragua than in Australia.
+You're three times more likely to be killed in a motor vehicle accident in Nicaragua than in Australia.

-Vehicles involved in an accident should not be moved until authorised by a police officer.
+If you're involved in an accident, don't move your vehicle until authorised by a police officer.